The SPID – Italian digital identity

 Signing up for the SPID involves a process of verification your identity and the issue of a username and password which you will need to remember.
 The Level 1 SPID will allow you basic access to view information on some, but not all, Public Administration portals.
 Each portal will decide on the SPID level required for access and, in practice, for full access you need a Level 2 SPID.

 The Level 2 SPID involves an additional identity check and, generally, use of an app on your smartphone which generates a one time password (OTP) which must be inserted during the access procedure after you have entered your user name and password.
-It is possible, instead of the app, to receive an sms with the OTP if you do not have a smartphone, but it is easier to download the relevant app from your SPID provider and use this to generate the OTP.
+It is possible, instead of the app, to receive an SMS with the OTP if you do not have a smartphone, but it is easier to download the relevant app from your SPID provider and use this to generate the OTP.

 There is a Level 3 SPID, with extra security protocols but this is only necessary for those who need to access third party data via a public administration portal.
 For most people a Level 2 SPID will be sufficient.